rlane/Oort-legacy/README.md

 RISC is a programming game currently in early development.
 Two or more space fleets, each ship individually controlled by the player's Lua code, battle in 2-dimensional space.
-The game simulates Newtonian physics, with the temporary simplification that ships can thrust and shoot in any direction.
+The game simulates Newtonian physics with the simplification that ships can thrust and shoot in any direction.

 Compilation